START I: Proposal

-The START proposal was first announced by US President Ronald Reagan in a commencement address at his alma mater, Eureka College, on 9 May 1982, and presented by Reagan in Geneva on 29 June 1982.
+The START proposal was first announced by U.S. president Ronald Reagan in a commencement address at his alma mater, Eureka College, on 9 May 1982, and presented by Reagan in Geneva on 29 June 1982.
 He proposed a dramatic reduction in strategic forces in two phases, which he referred to as SALT III.

 The first phase would reduce overall warhead counts on any missile type to 5,000, with an additional limit of 2,500 on ICBMs.
 Additionally, a total of 850 ICBMs would be allowed, with a limit of 110 "heavy throw" missiles like the SS-18 and additional limitations on the total "throw weight" of the missiles.

 The second phase introduced similar limits on heavy bombers and their warheads, as well as other strategic systems.

-The US then had a commanding lead in strategic bombers.
+The U.S. then had a commanding lead in strategic bombers.
 The aging B-52 force was a credible strategic threat but was equipped with only AGM-86 cruise missiles beginning in 1982 because of Soviet air defense improvements in the early 1980s.
-The US had begun to introduce the new B-1B Lancer quasi-stealth bomber as well and was secretly developing the Advanced Technology Bomber (ATB) project, which would eventually result in the B-2 Spirit stealth bomber.
+The U.S. had begun to introduce the new B-1B Lancer quasi-stealth bomber as well and was secretly developing the Advanced Technology Bomber (ATB) project, which would eventually result in the B-2 Spirit stealth bomber.